ONSdigital/sds/README.md

 ### Running SDS and integration tests with service emulators

-The Firestore emulator runs in Docker and the Google Cloud Storage emulator runs locally as part of the integration tests.
+The Firestore and Cloud Storage emulator run in Docker.
 To connect to the Firestore emulator running locally in Docker, run the following commands:

 ```bash